This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 What this also means is that most included domains are about blogging or finance.
 I don’t know if this influences the data, but keep it in mind.
 Scores may (or may not) vary for other blog niches.

 In total I randomly collected 201 URL’s that I stored in a spreadsheet.

-There are a lot of tools that give you information about domain authority, backlinks, trust factors, spam scores and whatnots.
-Some of these tools can be used for a free trial period or with limited functionality.
+Numerous tools give you information about domain authority, backlinks, trust factors, spam scores, and whatnots.
+You can use some of these tools for a free trial period or with limited functionality.

 Websiteseochecker offers a lot of different tools that aid in researching SEO and related topics.
 I used their Domain Authority Checker and the Check History of Domain Authority tool to get my initial data.

 I guess that a lot of their data comes from SEMrush, as you will land on their website if you try to zoom in on the details.
 SEMrush is an excellent SEO tool.
-It is used by millions of professionals to research SEO, keywords, content and social media marketing, and of course competitor analysis.
+Millions of professionals use it to research SEO, keywords, content and social media marketing, and of course, competitor analysis.

 They offer a free 7-day trial, so if you want to do your own research to boost your traffic with professional tools, then check out their offer!

 I found a couple of blogs where the data was unusable, either by a missing Domain Age or an Indexed page count of -1.
 I deleted them from the data.